 All diplomates with time-limited certification are required to participate in Osteopathic Continuous Certification (OCC).

 By choosing not to participate in Osteopathic Continuous Certification (OCC), you are voluntarily suspending the rights to your board certification.

 If you are a time-limited certificate holder, each specialty has its own OCC requirements.
 To learn more, visit your specialty’s website and review the requirements for OCC.

-You can log in to www.osteopathic.org and access the My AOA section to view your progress toward meeting requirements for an Osteopathic Continuous Certification (OCC) cycle.
+You can log in to the AOA Physician Portal to view your progress toward meeting requirements for an Osteopathic Continuous Certification (OCC) cycle.

-Components 1 and 5 must be verified prior to taking an Osteopathic Continuous Certification (OCC) examination.
+Component 1 (Active Licensure) must be verified prior to taking an Osteopathic Continuous Certification (OCC) examination.